sympy/sympy/doc/src/tutorial/gotchas.rst

 To begin, we should make something about SymPy clear.
 SymPy is nothing more than a Python library, like ``NumPy``, ``Django``, or even modules in the Python standard library ``sys`` or ``re``.
 What this means is that SymPy does not add anything to the Python language.
 Limitations that are inherent in the Python language are also inherent in SymPy.
 It also means that SymPy tries to use Python idioms whenever possible, making programming with SymPy easy for those already familiar with programming with Python.
 As a simple example, SymPy uses Python syntax to build expressions.
-Implicit multiplication (like ``3x`` or ``3 x``) is not allowed in Python, and this not allowed in SymPy.
+Implicit multiplication (like ``3x`` or ``3 x``) is not allowed in Python, and thus not allowed in SymPy.
 To multiply ``3`` and ``x``, you must type ``3*x`` with the ``*``.

 Symbols
 =======